Last updated 5/10/19.

-Looking for your no frills, classic ice-cream experience?
+Craving a classic ice-cream experience?
 Look no further than Page Dairy Mart.
-In its 66 years of business, Page has received tons of national attention for its nostalgic soft serve ice-cream.
+In its 68 years of business, Page has received tons of national attention for its nostalgic soft serve ice-cream.
 Lifelong Page customers also quick to rave about their sundaes, served with warm chocolate chip cookies.

-Even though Page is located down East Carson Street in an industrial setting, there is a line nearly any time of day.
-However, anyone will tell you – the wait is certainly worth it!
-Additionally, Page is located across the street from the Three River’s Heritage bike trail, so it is a great treat after an afternoon bike outing from Downtown Pittsburgh.
+Although there is a line nearly any time of day, this ice cream is always worth the wait!
+Additionally, Page is located across the street from the Three Rivers Heritage bike trail and is a great treat after an afternoon biking.

 Page Dairy Mart (4600 E. Carson Street, Pittsburgh)

 When asked about old-school ice-cream shops in Pittsburgh, the first place many people think of is Klavon’s in the Strip District.
 Klavons opened in 1923 as a neighborhood apothecary and ice cream shop, and the retro decor has changed very little since.
 Klavon’s still features glass pharmacy cases, retro candy, telephone booths, and bar seating.

 The ice cream parlor also produces their own homemade ice cream, offering delicious scoops, and unique sundae options.

 Blink and you might miss this tiny ice-cream and Italian ice shop, located on Main Street in Bloomfield.
 Twisters is a local institution, and has been serving the neighborhood frozen treats for nearly 20 years.

 Twisters has all of the classic ice-cream shop treats – soft serve, hard ice-cream, slushies, flurries, milkshakes, and floats – but don’t miss their rotating Italian ices.

 Twisters Ice Cream (4210 Main Street, Pittsburgh)